-By including 'root causes of migration' in their scope, national migration policies and strategies may exacerbate existing inequalities within the country.
+• By including 'root causes of migration' in their scope, national migration policies and strategies may exacerbate existing inequalities within the country.
 Most policies mention the need to address the 'root causes' of migration, usually identified as poverty (even though research has shown that for poor countries, migration tends to increase, not decrease, with development).
 For example, Niger's national migration policy has an action plan budgeted at around EUR 400M, and it includes at least EUR 130M related to activities whose links with migration is tenuous, if not non-existent (e.g. 'implement projects on the transformation of agricultural products').
-International migrants are usually not the poorest and neither do they come from the neediest areas of their countries (the opposite is actually frequently observed) and focusing overall development programming on these populations and their areas of origin can exacerbate existing inequalities in the country.
+International migrants are usually not the poorest and neither do they come from the neediest areas of their countries (the opposite is actually frequently observed)59 and focusing overall development ii SMART stands for Specific, Measurable, Achievable, Relevant and Time-bound.

-&lt;sup>1 Stakeholders interviewed included stakeholders from the government as well as from NGOs and CSOs.
+1 Stakeholders interviewed included stakeholders from the government as well as from NGOs and CSOs.